This is the final article in the max hydration method series. There may be other articles later on as I test out and modify the method as necessary.

 - With repeated use, they make your hair softer each time you go through all the steps in the regimen.

-This the next best thing.
-For super soft and defined curls, mix sweet almond oil and grapeseed oil together.
+This the next best thing after sweet almond oil.
+For super soft and defined curls, mix sweet almond oil and grapeseed oil together with 5 – 10 drops of vitamin E oil.

-This also helps with breakage.
+Argan oil also helps with hair breakage.
 A few drops is all you need, spread across your palms then comb through your curls.
 It might look like too little but trust me, it’s doing its job.
 Make sure you rake it through with your fingers.

 Avocado oil contains proteins and beta-carotene, great ingredients for working against breakage and strengthening hair.
 It also contains several essential unsaturated fatty acids.
 You can mix this oil with sweet almond oil.